SarvarKh/ofn-wiki/Karma.md

     $ npm install

 Check that NodeJS is installed.
-If you install from a package manager you bin may be called nodejs so you just need to symlink it:
+If you install from a package manager your bin may be called nodejs so you just need to symlink it:

     $ ln -s /usr/bin/nodejs /usr/bin/node